mirsujat/Mailer/README.md

 # Mailer build with es6 and react-routerV4
-React Redux NodeJS Express And MongoDB APP
+React, react-routerV4, Redux, NodeJS, Express and MongoDB App.

 # Prerequisites
-Node version: 8.4.0 minimum
+Node version: 8.4.0 minimum and
 NPM version: 5.3.0 monimum

 # How to run this project: